Electric vehicles: ESG risks set to rise as demand for raw materials ramps up

 by Meagan Norris and Tatiana Tsaprailis and Stefan Sabo-Walsh,

 The vision of clean, green and energy-lean electric vehicles is now firmly recognised as representing the future for the automotive industry.
-The well-polished image of the final product may, however, live in stark contrast to the realities of what will happen in the supply chains of electric vehicle (EV) manufacturers.
+The well-polished image of the final product may, however, live in stark contrast to the realities of what will happen in electric vehicle (EV) supply chains.
 As market share and sales grow over the next 15 years, so will the appetite for the raw materials that are powering the EV revolution – and this is where companies are going to face a challenge to their carefully crafted brands.

 As demand spikes, EV makers will have to cast an ever-wider net to source the raw materials they need.
-A standard electric vehicle consists of more than 30,000 individual components, which makes for a hugely complex supply chain.
+A standard electric vehicle consists of more than 30,000 individual components, which make the EV supply chain hugely complex.
 Some raw materials, such as aluminium, rubber, cobalt and mica, are linked to severe environmental, social and governance (ESG) risks.
 Increased exposure to human rights abuses, environmental degradation and less-than-savoury governments is therefore going to be inevitable as the industry’s growth accelerates.

-Using data from our Commodity Risk Service, we’ve analysed the global risk landscape for a host of materials going into EV production to reveal the potential risk exposure manufacturers face in existing sourcing locations and those likely to emerge as important commodity hubs in the future.
+Using data from our Commodity Risk Service, we’ve analysed the global risk landscape for a host of materials going into EV and electric car battery production to reveal the potential risk exposure manufacturers face in existing sourcing locations and those likely to emerge as important commodity hubs in the future.